 The world has changed dramatically, and rapidly, since we undertook consultation last year for Victoria’s next creative industries strategy.
 Right now, we are focused on assessing the impacts of coronavirus (COVID-19) and ensuring that Victorian creative institutions, organisations, events and individuals are supported.

-The Creative State strategy will be reconsidered in light of the impacts of the current crisis.
+The Creative State strategy is being reconsidered in light of the impacts of the current crisis.

 Legal and business support